Mojito: the real original recipe of a world-famous rum cocktail.

 How to make

-Directly in a mojito glass, crush the fresh mint with the powdered sugar and lime juice.
+Directly into a glass, add the fresh mint, the sugar and the lime juice.

 Add the lime wedges.

 Fill the glass with crushed ice.

 Add the rum then the sparkling water.

 Decorate with a sprig of fresh mint.

 A common mistake not to be repeated: lemon wedges should not be crushed, only sugar and mint are crushed in the lime juice and sugar.
 The mint must be crushed in order to diffuse the aromas, the presence of lemon wedges would prevent this and make your mojito bland in mint.
 There are also no lemon wedges in the original recipe (only juice), they are only used here to adorn and visually enrich your mojito.

 The Mojito cocktail is one of the best known cocktails, and it is also one of the oldest.
 The invention of the Mojito is attributed to Francis Drake, better known as "El Draque" (the dragon).
 Francis Drake was an English explorer who went around the world in 1578, he had a landmark located in Cuba, the island of youth ("Isla de la juventud").
 It is here that between 2 lootings Francis Drake tasted the ancestor of the Mojito which was composed of crushed mint leaves and aguardiente, a cocktail baptized "Drake" (in homage to the captain of the crew) then later " Draquecito".